-We made this Sweet Spicy Chili in honor of National Chili Day!
-Did you know it’s National Chili Day today?
+We made this Sweet Spicy Chili in honor of the change of seasons.
 We thought that there is no other way to celebrate in style than with this Sweet Spicy Chili with Beer.
 And not just any beer, Stout Beer.

 Rich and bold Sweet and Spicy Chili you’ll want to serve over and over again!